 Year three for students not taking the year of experience option, or Year Four for those students taking the practical experience option.

-Students follow 60 credits of core modules and they will have to choose 60 credits of option modules.
+Students follow 60 credits of core modules and then choose 60 credits of option modules.

 Learning & Teaching